 Christian nationalism maintains that the United States is and should be a Christian nation, and Christian nationalism’s defining characteristic is the belief that religious identity and national identity overlap completely.
 Christian nationalism necessarily implies a hierarchy based on religion, with Christian insiders who are true Americans and non-Christian outsiders who are not.
 Moreover, studies show that those with strong identification with Christian nationalism have more hostile attitudes towards out-groups, religious and otherwise.
 That hostility paves the way for hostile public policy.
 Consequently, Christian nationalism does not simply lead to symbolic exclusion from the community and nation, it may lead to actual exclusion.

 Thus, as the sociological evidence establishes, the harm of government-sponsored Christianity is not just offense, but discriminatory attitudes and discriminatory policies.
 The insight embedded in Establishment Clause doctrine that the government should not favor one religion over others is borne out by contemporary social science.
 As a result, instead of eviscerating separation of church and state, it ought to be recognized as more important than ever.

-Keywords: Religion, Establishment, Christian nationalism, prayers, Latin cross, Town of Greece, American Legion, Establishment Clause
+Keywords: Religion, Establishment, Christian nationalism, racism, white supremacy, prayers, Latin cross, Town of Greece, American Legion, Establishment Clause

 Suggested Citation: Suggested Citation